-If you want to stop feeling like you have no goal or direction, it is time to get out a pen and paper and set some time aside on a Sunday afternoon to make a comprehensive career vision board.
+If you want to stop feeling like you have no goal or if you have a dream deeply embedded in your brain, it is time to get out a pen and paper and set some time aside on a Sunday afternoon to make a comprehensive career vision board.

 Here is a detailed guide to making a vision board for your career in 2025.